szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 Kubernetes itself
 isn't that hard to deploy if you know what needs to be configured, but I really didn't know any of that when I started.
-I ran into some weird issues where the kubernetes control script kubectl didn't set the permissions correctly on some of the config files, stuff like that.
+I ran into some weird issues where the kubernetes control script `kubectl` didn't set the permissions correctly on some of the config files.
+(Shoutout to Sean Jezewski for helping me troubleshoot unintuitive stuff like that.)

-In case you're wondering, as did almost everyone I spoke to while I was doing this, EKS on AWS is not really ready for prime-time yet, so I ended up relying on a script that the Pachyderm guys wrote to deploy Kubernetes directly on EC2, and just adapted that for our needs.
+In case you're wondering, as did almost everyone I spoke to while I was doing this, EKS on AWS is not really ready for prime-time yet.

+I ended up relying on a script that the Pachyderm guys wrote to deploy Kubernetes directly on EC2, and just adapted that for our needs.

 Things that are great about deploying in the cloud:

 - Encapsulation is your friend.
 It's so much easier when you have complete control of the environment, and there's no mystery about what packages are available or what the paths are.

-Scaling becomes relatively easy.
+- Scaling becomes relatively easy.
 Just split your data and run more jobs in parallel.

 Things to remember about deploying in the cloud:

 - Logging is your friend.
 You won't be able to debug with print statements on a remote, headless machine.
 Some of my teammates didn't quite understand this until they actually did it.
 Good logging makes it trivially easy to figure out what went wrong.